As Prepared for Delivery on June 17, 2021

 I’m also going to looking at what we might do to address the affordable housing crisis, which is appropriate since June is National Homeownership Month.
 According to a recent analysis from Freddie Mac, the U.S. housing inventory is an estimated 3.8 million homes short of what we need to meet the current demand.
 That shortfall is most acute in the supply of “starter homes” – that is, the entry-level, single-family houses that are needed for younger and first-time buyers.
 As a result, many of these young buyers find themselves delaying their entry to the housing market.
-Chairman Harper recently appointed me to represent the NCUA on the board of NeighborWorks America (opens new window), a Congressionally chartered non-profit organization dedicated to increasing access to affordable housing in communities across the nation.
+Chairman Harper recently appointed me to represent the NCUA on the board of NeighborWorks America (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , a Congressionally chartered non-profit organization dedicated to increasing access to affordable housing in communities across the nation.
 So that’s an issue I’ll be focused on working with credit unions to see how we can address that deficit.

 And finally, I’m looking very seriously at what more we can do to develop a constructive regulatory framework for financial technology.
 I’m very pleased to see that this year’s conference includes so many presentations on fintech products and services, because I believe these innovations are going to play a vital role in the industry’s future.
 Under my chairmanship the NCUA last year, we established a new Office for Financial Technology and Access to focus on the regulatory and supervisory issues related to fintech.
 We recognize these technologies are going to play a growing role in financial services, so we want to ensure they’re effectively integrated to best serve the needs of credit unions and your members.